lensesio/stream-reactor/kafka-connect-aws-s3/README-sink.md

 For example, to roll over to a new file after each 10 minutes, you would set the FLUSH_INTERVAL to 600 (10 minutes * 60 seconds)

     connect.s3.kcql=insert into $BUCKET_NAME:$PREFIX_NAME select * from $TOPIC_NAME STOREAS `json` WITH_FLUSH_INTERVAL = 600

+By default a flush is triggered from an hour from processing the first record.

 ## Partitioning Options